UPPMAX/programming_formalisms/docs/optimisation/runtime_speed_profiles.md

 ### Exercise 2: run a run-time speed profile

-- Run the code as shown at
-  'Obtaining a minimal and useful runtime speed profile'.
+- Put the code of 'Obtaining a minimal and useful runtime speed profile' in a Python script and run it.
   What is the output?

 ???- question "Answer"